Davide Rebellin Talks – 30 Seasons A Pro & Still Racing

 Rider Interview: Love him or hate him, Davide Rebellin has an impressive palmarès.
-He had his 2008 Olympic silver medal taken away and served his suspension, to then resume his professional career, now in his twenty-seventh season (28 if you include his banned 2010).
+He had his 2008 Olympic silver medal taken away and served his suspension, to then resume his professional career, now in his thirtieth season (31 if you include his banned 2010).
 A multi Classics winner with a shadow over his career – Ed Hood had to have a word with Davide.

 Rebellin was a world champion in 1989 as a junior in the team time trial.
 In 1991 he was silver medallist in the world amateur road race championships.
 Since 1992 he’s won some 80 professional races including Liège-Bastogne-Liège, Flèche-Wallonne, Amstel, Zurich, San Sebastian, Henninger Turm, Tirreno-Adriatico, Paris-Nice and the Tour of the Mediterranean to name but the best known.

 He took a silver medal in the Beijing Olympic road race but was subsequently declassed for returning a positive sample.
 He was suspended and the Italian Federation tried to sue him and have him imprisoned for his misdemeanour – but he successfully defended himself against those potential punishments.
 But he came back and is still racing at 49 (50 in August 2021) years-of-age, when I interviewed Pole, Tomasz Marczynski, a team mate of Rebellin’s at CCC a year or two ago he said of the Italian; “I don’t know many cyclists like him; he’s 100% professional at all times – a really good example for young riders.”